getify/You-Dont-Know-JS/up & going/ch1.md

                       */
 ```

-The `//` single-line comment is appropriate if you're going to put a comment right about a single statement, or even at the end of a line.
+The `//` single-line comment is appropriate if you're going to put a comment right above a single statement, or even at the end of a line.
 Everything on the line after the `//` is treated as the comment (and thus ignored by the compiler), all the way to the end of the line.
 There's no restriction to what can appear inside a comment.

 The `/* .. */` multi-line comment is appropriate if you have several sentences worth of explanation to make in your comment.
 It can appear anywhere on a line, even in the middle of a line, since the `*/` ends it.
 The only thing that cannot appear inside a multi-line comment is a `*/`, since that would be taken to end the comment.